projectsophon/darkforest-local/builders_guide.md

 ## Appendix 1: Using Git effectively

-- For setting up your environment initially, see the [Better Method for Running a Local Game](README.md#better-method-for-running-a-local-game)
+- For setting up your environment initially, see the [If you plan to make changes to darkforest-local](README.md#if-you-plan-to-make-changes-to-darkforest-local) steps.
 - Each time you want to add a new feature, make a new branch on that specific repository.
     - `git checkout -b <new_feature>`
 - When the feature is ready to go, merge it with your main branch and delete the feature branch.